samialhamad/pattiesangels/README.md

 * Sprint 8 (March 20th to March 31st): Created the Login function for the admins to access the back-end and be able to make changes.

-* Sprint 9 (April 1st to Aptil 14th): TBD - Raymond
+* Sprint 9 (April 1st to Aptil 14th): Implemented an Amazon S3 bucket for uploading and editing images for animal listings on the admin dashboard.
+Along with updating the website UI and making the application form accessible on each animal listing.

 * Sprint 10 (April 15th to Aptil 28th): TBD - Fernando